amine-kherroubi/portfolio-and-blog/guides/tagging_and_filtering.md

 Your content here...
 ```

-2. The blog index page will automatically include it
+2. The writing index page will automatically include it
-3. A dynamic route at `/blog/[slug]` will render it
+3. A dynamic route at `/writing/[slug]` will render it

-### Add a New Portfolio Project
+### Add a New Work Project

-1. Create a new `.md` file in `src/content/portfolio/`:
+1. Create a new `.md` file in `src/content/work/`:

 ```markdown
 ---